 As you know GPs keep information, notes, about all patients so that each patient can receive the appropriate care and treatment.
 We may also ask you for information about yourself.
 We may use this information for other reasons, for example, to plan future health services, to train staff or to carry out medical and other health research for the benefit of everyone.

 We are currently contributing to the QResearch database run by Queen Mary University of London (QMUL).
 We would like to involve all patients in the practice.
 Information is taken from the GP computer system about the illnesses people have had and what treatment the doctor gave them.
 At the point the information is taken, it is ‘de-identified’ which means it has had all the information which might identify a patient stripped off, including the name, address, postcode, etc The chances you ever be recognised from this data are almost zero.
-You cannot ever be recognised from the information in QResearch.
+You cannot ever be recognised from the information stored in QResearch.
 The information is then used for research.

 All patients have a right to see their medical records.
 If you would like to know more or have any concerns about how we use information about you, please speak to your GP or our practice manager.
 If you would prefer that anonymised data about you is not included in the QResearch database, you can opt out by speaking to your GP or by stating your preferences by via the National Data Opt out .